Paul Cartledge

-Paul Anthony Cartledge (born 24 March 1947) is a British ancient historian and academic.
-From 2008 to 2014 he was the A. G. Leventis Professor of Greek Culture at the University of Cambridge.
-He had previously held a personal chair in Greek History at Cambridge.
+Paul Anthony Cartledge (born in London on 24 March 1947) is a British ancient historian and academic.
+From 2008 to 2014, he was the A. G. Leventis Professor of Greek Culture at the University of Cambridge.
+He had previously held a personal chair in Greek history at Cambridge.
+He is currently Emeritus A. G. Leventis Professor of Greek Culture at the University of Cambridge and a Global Distinguished Professor at NYU.

 Early life

 Cartledge was educated at St Paul's School and New College, Oxford, where, with his contemporaries Robin Lane Fox and Terence Irwin, he was a student of G. E. M. de Ste.
 Croix.
 He graduated with a Bachelor of Arts degree, later promoted to MA (Oxon) by seniority, in 1969.
 He remained at the University of Oxford to undertake postgraduate studies, completing a Doctor of Philosophy (DPhil) under the supervision of Professor Sir John Boardman.
 His thesis focused on Spartan archaeology.

 Academic career

 Cartledge lectured at the New University of Ulster in 1972–73, at Trinity College, Dublin, from 1973 to 1978, and at the University of Warwick in 1978–79.
-In October 1979 he moved to Cambridge University where he is a fellow of Clare College.
+In October 1979, he moved to Cambridge University where he is a fellow of Clare College.

 In 2008, Cartledge was elected to the newly established A. G. Leventis Professorship of Greek Culture at Cambridge University, a position from which he retired at the end of September 2014.

 Cartledge holds a visiting Global Distinguished Professorship at New York University, funded by the Greek Parliament, and sits on the European Advisory Board of Princeton University Press.

 Cartledge is also a holder of the Gold Cross of the Order of Honour of Greece and an Honorary Citizen of (modern) Sparta.

 He is Vice-Chair of the British Committee for the Reunification of the Parthenon Marbles.